norwin-trails/projects/development.md

 * Run `bundle config set --local path 'vendor/bundle'`
 * Run `bundle install`
 * Run `bundle exec jekyll serve` and navigate to the url shown in the terminal
+* In your browser's terminal, run `localStorage.setItem('mapbox_dev_token', 'your-dev-token-here')` where your-dev-token-here is a valid Mapbox API token